 Today, this picture and the beautiful memories about May Lilay are the ones that I have been treasuring.What qualities I saw in her were the ones that our father had luckily inherited.
 So with Tiyo Jose and Tiya Betty.

-Tiyo Jim (real name is Jaime) is the Omar Sharif look-alike among my father’s brothers (his all-white hair gave me hope to have this one, too).
+Tiyo Jim (real name is Jaime) is the Omar Sharif look-alike among my father’s brothers (his all-white hair gave me hope to also have this sexy color).
 A certified walking male mannikin (he would always be sputing every time he would pay us a visit for a chat or for a free haircut from Papa), his commanding presence would make us young nieces and nephews be wary of our actions and words.
 His booming voice and laugh were a regular sound in our house when he was around.
-An ex-NAPOLCOM/a radio announcer/journalist/teacher, Tiyo Jim was strict but a well loved uncle.
+An ex-NAPOLCOM/a radio announcer/journalist/teacher, Tiyo Jim was strict but a well-loved uncle.
 Personally, he had influenced me (or maybe my other siblings, too) in my attitude towards reaching a goal.
-He exhibited to us the never-say-die attitude.
-More of the spunk.
+He exhibited to us the never-say-die attitude: more of the spunk.
 He showed us the benefits of speaking out our mind especially when it is the truth.
-Without these, we would have never found our place in this universe.
+Without these, we would have never found our niche in this universe.

 Tiya Betty (real name is Vicenta) is no doubt our favorite aunt.
 We could always be ourselves whenever she was around.
 In fact, her house was our usual playground being several meters away from our house in Ilawod Dos.
 This is also the reason why we are closer to her children than to our other first cousins.
 Come to think of it.
 I have no idea what her job was.
 I had known her to be a domesticated wife ever since.
 Truly, a wife with a heart.
 She was very very industrious.
 I seldom saw her not doing anything in their house.
 Blessed with eight children, I admired her for being able to manage them when they were in their formative years and supporting my cousins in achieving their respective dream in life.
 She was always present in special events in our lives making us really liked her for that.
 In my case, from pamamanhikan down to my wedding in 1997, she made sure she was with me.